Steps to Hiring your First Employee in Illinois

 Step 4 – New Hire Reporting

-Employers are required to report newly hired employees and re-hired employees with the Illinois Department of Employment Security within 20 days of their hire or rehire date.
+Illinois employers are required to report newly hired employees and re-hired employees with the Illinois Department of Employment Security (IDES) within 20 days of the employee’s date of hire or rehire.

 Step 5 – Payroll Taxes

 After hiring employees, payroll taxes will need to be paid.
 Payroll taxes include: